 I see an unfamiliar owner on my domain

 If you're using Google Search Console or Google Analytics on your site and complete G Suite signup with the same domain, you may see firstname.lastname@example.org listed as one of the owners of your domain.

 This is normal, as Squarespace uses that email address to automatically verify your domain with G Suite on your behalf when you sign up.
 There isn't an option to remove or unverify that email, but this won't affect your G Suite, Analytics, or Search Console accounts.

-If you registered your domain through a third party like GoDaddy or 1&1, you’ll receive an email with instructions on how to add an MX record to your account.
+If you registered your domain through a third party like GoDaddy or 1&1, you’ll receive an email with instructions on how to add MX records to your domain's DNS settings.
 This step is required to receive email at your G Suite email addresses.